 It’s often a pain to take out a physical map while trail running, so navigational features on the watch are helpful to keep you from getting lost.
 We’d never recommend using a watch in place of a map, but some watches have basic mapping features that will keep you along the right path.

 Maps & Uploadable Routes

-One of the newest Garmin GPS watches – the fenix 5X – has actual color topo maps loaded on the watch.
+Garmin’s fenix 6 series have actual color topo maps loaded on the watch.
 But even older versions of the fenix and many of the Suuntos and TomTom have basic line maps – called breadcrumb maps – that can be uploaded on the watch.

 On top of full routes, waypoints can be added.
 These are pre-determined locations like landmarks, trail heads, summits, lean-tos, and pretty much anything else you want to designate.
 While running, you’ll be able to see how far or near you are from each waypoint.